-29. An IP should be aware that, where a firm is in the same group as a bank (whether established in the UK or another EU member state), the firm is required to notify us, the PRA and the Bank of England seven days before entering an insolvency procedure16.
-An insolvency application cannot be determined until the Bank of England has informed the firm that they do not intend to exercise a stabilisation power over the firm under the Banking Act 2009 or, if the firm is a bank, the PRA and the Bank of England have confirmed that they do not intend to apply for bank insolvency under the Banking Act 2009.
+29. An IP should be aware that, where a firm (A) is in the same group as a bank (whether established in the UK or another state), A, or any other party making an application or petition in respect of A, is required to notify the Bank of England and us, or in the case of a dual-regulated firm, the Bank of England and the PRA, seven days before entering a specified insolvency procedure.
+An insolvency application cannot be determined until the Bank of England has confirmed that it does not intend to exercise a stabilisation power over the firm under the Banking Act 2009 and, if the firm is a bank, the PRA and the Bank of England have confirmed that they do not intend to apply for bank insolvency under the Banking Act 2009, or seven days have passed since the notice was received.